khushal2911/GD-ETL-Flow-Batch_Data_Pipeline/README.md

 #### 🔹 Configure and execute the `data_insert_to_BigQuery` Flow

-1. Modify the cron trigger to the desired date schedule (e.g., `"/15 * 15 * *"` to run every 15 minutes on the 15th day of any month)
+1. Modify the cron trigger to the desired date schedule
+    - e.g. `"/15 * 15 * *"` to run every 15 minutes on the 15th day of every month

 2. Use the backfill feature to include the trigger date:
     - Set appropriate start and end timestamps